 Loaded with apples, toasted pecans, pineapple, and coconut, these moist Apple Mini-Muffins are delicious for breakfast or an anytime snack!
 As an added bonus, they’re easy to make and freeze beautifully.

-For starters, using a pastry brush, I greased the wells of my mini-muffin pan with butter, and set the pan aside.
+To make the Apple Mini Muffins, I start by using a pastry brush to grease the wells of my mini-muffin pan with butter, and then set the pan aside.
 I also shredded the peeled and cored apple, tossed it with lemon juice, and set it aside.

-Next, I added the shredded apples that I had tossed with the lemon juice, toasted pecans, crushed pineapple that I had drained well, and coconut, and stirred to combine everything.
+Next I added the shredded apples (that I had tossed with the lemon juice), toasted pecans, crushed pineapple (that I had drained well), and coconut, then stirred to combine everything.

 Using a 1¾-inch ice cream scoop, I filled the wells of the mini-muffin pan about ¾ full.

 Into a preheated 375° F oven the mini-muffins went for about 18 minutes, until a toothpick inserted into the center came out clean.
 I let the mini-muffins cool for a minute or so before turning them out onto a wire rack to cool.

 I ended up with 3-dozen incredibly moist and delicious Apple Mini-Muffins that were loaded with the goodness of apples, toasted pecans, pineapple and coconut.
 Yum!

 For another amazing mini muffin recipe featuring pecans, check out my Pecan Pie Mini Muffins, they’re awesome.

 I hope you liked this recipe for Apple Mini Muffins as much as I do.
 If so, please consider rating it and leaving a comment.
 Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.